-Don't forget that as you further develop your lead guitar skills you also want to keep practicing and developing your rhythm skills.
+Don't forget that even though this is a jam CD, to further develop your lead guitar skills you want to keep practicing and working on your rhythm skills.
 Your rhythm and timing are critical elements to your overall abilities on the guitar.
 Never forget that your lead playing will really only ever be as good as your rhythm playing.